 This course will introduce students to HTML, XHTML and CSS.
 The students will learn how to write HTML code.
 The student will be able to identify and apply various codes and styles when creating a Web page.
-This will include writing HTML and CSS code for color, links, images, alignment, text styles, tables, forms, formatting values, frames, and adding multimedia content such as sound and video files.
+This will include writing HTML and CSS code for color, links, images, alignment, text styles, tables, forms and formatting values.
 Correct design aspects will be used along with learning about planning a Website, typography, promoting and maintaining a Website, and ways to attract visitors to your site.
-(F, S, Su, O)
+(F, S, O)

-CIS 181 Web Authoring and Image Editing Software (3)
+CIS 181 Web Authoring Software (3)

-This course will introduce students to graphic editing, animation and Web authoring software.
-Students will learn how to utilize these software packages to create and edit images, design Web pages and Websites.
-The student will be able to identify and apply various tools associated with each software when creating a Web page.
-The students will employ various styles to design and create Web pages including layers, image maps, animation, frames and tables.
-In addition, students will utilize tools in various software packages to assist in developing Web pages with color, links, images, alignment, text styles, tables, forms, formatting, and frames.
+This course will introduce students to Web authoring software.
+Students will learn how to utilize this software package to create and design Web pages and Websites.
+The student will be able to identify and apply various tools associated with the software when creating a Web page.
+Students will utilize tools in the software package to develop Web pages with color, links, images, alignment, text styles, tables, forms and formatting.
 Prerequisite: CIS 180.
-(S, Su, O)
+(S, O)

-CIS 182 HTML Mobile (3)
+CIS 182 Image Editing Software (3)